A GitHub Docs space for the Hackerspace

 directory,

 with suitable “front matter” (use an existing page for a model for new front matter).
-See the minimal-mistakes guide for more details.
+See the minimal-mistakes guide

 Add pictures to your content with the basic markdown syntax